psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 The townhall registration document known as the Meldezettel is your proof of existence in the city.
 Please remember this must be completed within 3 days as of arrivial and vise versa when you leave Austria permanently.
 This is also applicable if you change your address from one place to other.&nbsp;

 Without it, you don’t exist in Austria as you need it to apply for everything, from a library card, Bank account to getting your social security number.
-It’s simple to get, and you’ll find more info https://www.wien.gv.at
+It’s simple to get, and you’ll find more info here- https://www.wien.gv.at

 #### 2. Where to live and how to find best accommodation

 #### &nbsp;

 Vienna has 23 districts in total and each Bezirk (districts) of the city has their own life-style.
 Choosing your district can often define your lifestyle in the city.
 It is easy to recognize the district by its zip code.
-It always start with a 1 for Vienna, followed by the two digits for the district and finally a number for a mailing sub-division (usually zero).
+It always start with 1 for Vienna, followed by the two digits for the district and finally a number for a mailing sub-division (usually zero).

 1010 = 1st district